The X-naut Challenge

 Prevent iPad overheating!!

-The iPad Cooling Case for iPads was developed from a real-world situation that X-naut CEO Darren Saravis, also a pilot, experienced when his iPad overheated and shut off during a mission-critical situation while flying.
-This extreme situation led Darren to launch X-naut and develop the iPad Cooling Case for iPads.
-The technology was developed by conducting extensive thermal imaging tests to identify the main areas of the iPad that run the hottest.
-Using this data an injected molded vented case and built-in cooling fans that direct airflow over the back of the iPad was developed.
+The iPad Cooling Case was developed after a real-world situation that X-naut CEO Darren Saravis, also a pilot, experienced when his iPad overheated and shut off during a mission-critical situation while flying.
+This extreme situation led Darren to launch X-naut and develop the iPad Cooling Case.

 When Every Mission is Critical